joantolos/blog/content/blog/doIt.md

 # I screw up a lot

-That is a fact (if you don't believe me, ask my wife).
+That is a fact (ask my wife if you don't believe me).
 I forget things, sometimes mess up appointments and a long list...
 It is going to happen, just allow a little room to mess things up, and make your peace with it.

 ## References: